Quebec Court of Appeal

 The Court of Appeal of Quebec (sometimes referred to as Quebec Court of Appeal or QCA; la Cour d'appel du Québec) is the highest judicial court in Quebec, Canada.
 It hears cases in Quebec City and Montreal.

 History

 The court was created on May 30, 1849, as the Court of Queen's Bench (Cour du Banc de la Reine) – or Court of King's Bench (Cour du Banc du Roi) depending on the gender of the current monarch serving as head of state first of the United Kingdom, then of Canada.
 The court's judges had jurisdiction to try criminal cases until 1920, when it was transferred to the Superior Court.
 In 1974, it was officially renamed the Quebec Court of Appeal.

-Édifice Ernest-Cormier, the Quebec Court of Appeal building on Notre-Dame Street in Old Montreal.
+Édifice Ernest-Cormier, the Quebec Court of Appeal building on Rue Notre-Dame in Old Montreal.

+On 30 June 2026, the court unveiled a new logo to replace its use of the provincial coat of arms.